getindiekit/indiekit/docs/get-started.md

 A [MongoDB](https://www.mongodb.com) database is optional but required for many features to work.

-You don’t need access to a [Git](https://git-scm.com) repository, but some hosting providers can deploy and update your server automatically when you commit changes.
+You don’t need access to a [Git](https://git-scm.com) repository, but some hosts can deploy and update your server automatically when you commit changes.

 ## Installation